vhaghani26/rocketchip_tests/replicability/README.md

 |SRR2119603 | Input_WT_rep1      |
 |SRR2119604 | Input_WT_rep2      |

 As per the original study, the experimental replicates were combined, and peak calling was conducted using MACS2, which is an earlier version of MACS3.
 The input control replicates were also combined and utilized in the peak-calling analysis.
 While there was no explicit mention of the deduplication software employed, it was clarified that the data underwent a deduplication process.
-Consequently, the analysis was conducted using BWA-MEM, Samtools, and MACS3 with the mm9 reference mouse genome.
+Bowtie2 was used for alignment in the original study.
+Consequently, the analysis was conducted using Bowtie2, Samtools, and MACS3 with the mm9 reference mouse genome.
 Each of the three runs of Rocketchip consistently yielded a total of 1,335,108 peaks.
 This outcome highlights Rocketchip's ability to replicate experimental results during the data analysis stage.